List of Supernatural and The Winchesters characters: Claire Novak

 She goes to live with Jody Mills and appears in season 11's "Don't You Forget About Me", she is trying to be a hunter but is mentioned to have caused trouble in town, due to her hunting but doesn't face jail because of her adoptive mother being sheriff.
-As seen in the Winchester's visit, she is still rebellious and tends to cause trouble for her adoptive sister Alex.
+As seen in the Winchesters' visit, she is still rebellious and tends to cause trouble for her adoptive sister Alex.
 While she maintains a distancing attitude to them, Dean tells her that Jody is doing her best to care for her and she starts to see his point.
 When she and Jody are captured by vengeful vampires one of them being Alex's boyfriend, Claire breaks free and protects them as the Winchesters arrive to save them.
 Claire helps Alex in killing Henry.
 After the attack, she accepts them as family and even tries to make breakfast though the food was burnt.
 In subsequent episodes, Claire and Alex are shown to have a much better relationship despite still bickering with each other.

 In season 12's "Ladies Drink Free", Claire has become a full-time hunter, but lies to Jody that she is checking out colleges as she feels Jody is holding her back too much when they hunt together as Jody is somewhat overprotective.
 While hunting a werewolf with Mick Davies of the British Men of Letters, the Winchesters learn that Claire is on the same hunt and they team up together.
 By posing as a high school student, Claire is able to learn from one of the victims best friend that the girl was dating someone who creeped her friend out.
 Shortly afterwards, the werewolf attacks Claire in broad daylight and bites her.